Gaotu Techedu Inc. (GOTU, GSX) - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Gaotu Techedu Inc. (GOTU, Financial) Failed to Disclose the Impact of China's Ban on For-Profit Tutoring on Its Business Prospects
+What is this Case About: Gaotu Techedu Inc. (GOTU) Failed to Disclose the Impact of China's Ban on For-Profit Tutoring on Its Business Prospects

 According to the complaint, during the class period, defendants failed to disclose among other things that: (1) China was barring tutoring for profit in core school subjects and the policy change would restrict foreign investment in a sector that had become essential to success in Chinese school exams; and (2) the impact such regulations would have on Gaotu’s operations and profitability and the value of Company securities.